 - Cardiac catheterization

-Most atrial septal defects close on their own during growth of children.
+Most atrial septal defects close on their own during the growth of children.
 For that atrial septal defects (ASD) don’t close, some small ASD don’t cause any problems and do not require any surgery.

 If the atrial septal defects (ASD) size is large then it required surgery to be corrected.

-In the olden days, for ASD closure surgery required open heart surgery and patient need to stay three to five days in the hospital.
+In the olden days, for ASD closure surgery required open heart surgery and patients need to stay three to five days in the hospital.
 Nowadays cardiothoracic surgeon is doing a small insertion ASD Closure surgery also popularly known as minimal invasive ASD Closure surgery.
 Although, ASD closure surgery isn’t recommended if you have severe pulmonary hypertension because it might make the condition worse.

 After diagnosis, most of the cardiologist/cardiothoracic surgeons will recommend repairing an atrial septal defect (ASD) during childhood to prevent further complications.

 For adults or children, the cardiothoracic surgeon will evaluate the condition and determine which procedure is the most appropriate to the patient.

 2 Methods of Atrial Septal Defect Repair:

 In this procedure, a cardiologist / cardiothoracic surgeon inserts a thin tube (catheter) into a blood vessel in the groin and guide it to the heart using imaging techniques.
 Through the cardiac catheter, cardiothoracic surgeon/cardiologist set a mesh patch or plug into place to close the hole.
 The heart tissue grows around the mesh, permanently sealing the hole.